webmasterskaya/scheduled-milestones/README.md

 This option allows you to control how the dates in your milestone titles should look.
 The options here should be a JSON-encoded string of the options that you would normally supply to `Date.toLocaleDateString()`.
 Check out the [docs on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString) for `toLocaleDateString` for details.

-Note: If you do not configure this, the default format for dates in in your milestones will look like `M/D/YYYY`.
+Note: If you do not configure this, the default format for dates in your milestones will look like `M/D/YYYY`.

 * *Required*: `Yes`
 * *Type*: `string`